WilliamMurray-research/1-dynamic_sky_wallpaper/docs/motivation.md

 - easy to extend
 - cognitively meaningful

-This ensures the wallpaper is not “artistic noise” but a **functional environmental indicator**.
+The DSL ensures the wallpaper is not “artistic noise” but a **functional environmental indicator**.

 For details:
 - DSL spec